AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 - **Mounting height:** For human detection, 2.5–3 meters is ideal.
 Too high and you miss faces/details, too low and you decrese field of view and invite tampering.
 - **Avoid glare:** Don’t point cameras directly at light sources (sun!, lamps, or car headlights).
 Use **turret-style cams** outdoors to reduce IR reflection.
 - **Shelter from weather:** Even IP67-rated cams benefit from small roof covers.
 It protects lenses from raindrops and maintains clean image quality.
 While installing, make sure to use additional compatible camera mounts(IP67).
 They are sold separately.
 - **Cable management:** Always use weatherproof boxes or grommets for cable exits.
 Very important advice - do not neglect RJ45 waterproof connector caps, even if you are sure there is no water getting near the camera!
-One unfortunate rain/thunderstorm/flood and POE can short.
+One unfortunate rain/thunderstorm/flood and POE can short contacts.
 For long-term durability, run PoE via proper CAT5e/6 cabling inside walls or conduit.
 - **No blind spots:** Review camera fields of view in real time during installation.
 Avoid overly wide angles where humans become tiny blobs.
 - Do not neglect **personal safety** on ladders/hights!
 Make sure someone is available to help you.